-When I looked at my Eleven Mile Canyon bird list after my last visit, I saw that I was only four birds away from to top of the list of most species seen there.
+When I looked at my Eleven Mile Canyon bird list after my last visit, I saw that I was only four birds away from being the person who has seen the most birds there.
 And there is a trail to an overlook I haven’t hiked.
 And I like the place.
 And I wanted to go somewhere to get away from the nonsense.

 I expected it to be packed on a summer Saturday, and it was, but there were still a lot of birds around.
 In addition to the overlook trail, I also walked a mile down a side road called Wagon Tongue Gulch.
-I ended up with 38 species and now have top spot on the list by 10.
+I ended up with 38 species and now have the top spot on the list by 10 birds.

 The view from the overlook.

 I spent a long time looking for this Warbling Vireo before I realized it was singing from its nest.
 That doesn’t seem like a wise thing to do, but 40 minutes later, I found a second one doing the same thing.
 These two photos were taken about eight miles apart.